MARAC (Multi Agency Risk Assessment Conference)

 There are MARACs for Bournemouth, Dorset County and Poole.
 These meet every three weeks and are currently chaired by the Police.
 Agencies including the Police, Children's and Adults services, health, mental health, Probation, local authority housing departments, drug and alcohol services, Children and Family Court Advisory and Support Service (CAFCASS) and specialist domestic violence service providers such as refuges and outreach projects all attend.

-The MARAC is victim focussed and information is shared on victims identified as being at highest risk of harm.
+The MARAC is victim focused and information is shared on victims identified as being at highest risk of harm.
 The MARAC Flowchart (pdf, 149kb) (opens in a new window) shows the stages in the MARAC process.

 The aim of the MARAC is to: